-Today, this country of rugged mountains, clear sees and worn out castles is creating its own narrative for the whole world to acknowledge.
+Today, this country of rugged mountains, clear sees and worn out bunkers is creating its own narrative for the whole world to acknowledge.

 Albania is situated between Greece and Montenegro.
 It is a relatively new destination with plenty of pristine nature to explore.
 Although the majority of the country’s surface area is covered with mountains, the best-known and most developed destinations, such as Durres and Saranda, are located on the coast.
 In addition to the coastal destinations, the capital Tirana is getting more and more popular each year.